Toggle: English / Spanish

 There may be a gray film caused by broken down (decomposed) gum tissue.
-Occasionally, there may be fever and swollen lymph nodes of the head and neck.
+In some cases, there may be fever and swollen lymph nodes of the head and neck.

-Dental x-rays or x-rays of the face may be done to determine how severe the infection is and how much tissue has been destroyed.
+Dental x-rays or x-rays of the face may be taken to determine how severe the infection is and how much tissue has been destroyed.

-This disease may also be tested for by a throat swab culture.
+This disease may also be tested for by using a throat swab culture.

 The goals of treatment are to cure the infection and relieve symptoms.
 Your health care provider may prescribe antibiotics if you have a fever.

 Good oral hygiene is vital to the treatment of trench mouth.
-Brush and floss your teeth thoroughly as often as possible, at least twice a day and preferably after each meal and at bedtime.
+Brush and floss your teeth thoroughly, at least twice a day, and preferably after each meal and at bedtime.

 Over-the-counter pain relievers (analgesics) may reduce your discomfort.
 Soothing rinses or coating agents may reduce pain, especially before eating.
 You may apply lidocaine to the gums for severe pain.

 You may be asked to visit a dentist or dental hygienist to have your teeth professionally cleaned and to have the plaque removed, once your gums feel less tender.
 You may need frequent dental cleaning and examinations until the disorder is cleared.